Frequently Asked Questions

 Can Cricket send payloads directly to my service?

-Yes, Cricket can be configured to send payloads directly to your selected services:
+Yes, Cricket is fully configurable to send payloads directly to your services:

-Can Cricket module support smart home integrations i.e. HA, IFTTT, NodeRed, ... ?
+Does Cricket support smart-home integrations i.e. HA, IFTTT, NodeRed, ... ?

 Do I need to program the device?

 No, you do not need!
-Configuring devices is done over Cricket's Wi-Fi hotspot or remote micro-service
+Configuring devices is done over Cricket's local Wi-Fi hotspot or remote micro-service (cota.thingsonedge.com)

 How long the device can run on a battery?

 It depends on a use case.
 Cricket can last many years on a single battery as it supports true 0A.
-The longevity should be measured by number of events sent to the internet.
+The longevity should be measured by number of events sent.

 Which batteries can power up Cricket?